-Annual and seasonal average wind speeds and direction maps for the 1979 - 2015 period are depicted in figure 10.
+Annual and seasonal average direction and average wind speed maps for the 1979 - 2015 period are depicted in Figure 10.
 Seasonal and annual average show similar spatial patterns.
 Mean wind speeds show their lowest values along the Andes Range (below 6 m/s approximately).
-The highest wind speeds (around 8 and 10 m/s) are seen towards the center of the province, coinciding with the highest sectors (from 900 masl.
-To 1100 masl. approximately, see Figure 1) of the Northern Patagonian Massif.
+The highest wind speeds (around 8 and 10 m/s) are seen towards the center of the province, coinciding with the highest sectors (from 900 m a.s.l. to 1100 m a.s.l. approximately, see Figure 1) of the Northern Patagonian Massif.
 Mean wind speeds decay towards north and northeast of the province, reaching values between 7 and 8 m/s.
 Wind speeds in the center of the province are lower during summer (8 m/s approximately).
-Previous works performed in Neuquen province reported annual wind speeds values ranging between 4 and 11 m/s throughout the province at 50 m. height (Pedro et al., 2006), and between 4 and 6.4 m/s at 10 m. height in three weather stations placed in the eastern part of the province (Palese et al., 2000).
-Figure 10.
+Previous works performed in Neuquen province reported annual wind speeds values ranging between 4 and 11 m/s throughout the province at 50 m height (Pedro et al., 2006), and between 4 and 6.4 m/s at 10 m height in three weather stations placed in the eastern part of the province (Palese et al., 2000).